Destroyer7s/Darknet-Diaries-ripper/README.md

 # Darknet-Diaries-ripper

 This is another dumb thing I made when I was bored lol.
-Jack Rhysider is kinda cool
+It may have problems but NO REFUNDS!!!
+Also Jack Rhysider is kinda cool  ¯\_(ツ)_/¯

 Simple python script to download latest podcasts found on: https://darknetdiaries.com